Stamped Concrete Driveways That Boost Curb Appeal

 Brick Running Bond

 Running bond brick is the approachable choice — familiar, timeless, and compatible with nearly every house style.
-It's also one of the easier patterns for contractors to stamp consistently at scale, which keeps quotes at the lower end of the range.
-A warm buff or sandstone tone pairs well with traditional and craftsman exteriors.
+It's also one of the easier patterns for contractors to stamp consistently at scale, which keeps quotes at the lower end of the range — typically $12–15/sq ft.
+A warm buff or sandstone tone pairs well with traditional and craftsman exteriors; charcoal running bond suits modern homes.
+It's also a natural complement to a herringbone-brick patio if you want visual continuity across the property.

 Exposed Aggregate Borders